Mumie-hub/docker-services/sabnzbdvpn/README.md

 ```

 ## Tips and Tricks

+### Using your ovpn config file

+Add a new volume mount to your `docker run` command that mounts your config file:

+    -v /path/to/config.ovpn:/etc/openvpn/custom/default.ovpn

+If you have an separate ca.crt file your volume mount should be a folder containing both the ca.crt and the .ovpn config.

 #### Use Google DNS servers
 Some have encountered problems with DNS resolving inside the docker container.